Provinces of Zambia: Primary data

-Western Province is the largest in terms of area, having 126,386 km^{2}, while Lusaka was the smallest with 21,896 km^{2}.
-In terms of population, Lusaka is the most populated and most densely populated with a population of 2,191,225 and density of 100 persons per km^{2}.
+Western Province is the largest in terms of area, having 126,386 km^{2}, while Lusaka Province was the smallest with 21,896 km^{2}.
+In terms of population, Lusaka District is the most populated and most densely populated with a population of 2,204,059 and density of 140 persons per km^{2} as of the 2022 Zambian census.
 As of 2010, Western Province had the highest sex ratio of 108 females for every 100 males, while Copperbelt had the lowest of 101.
 Northern had the highest number of basic schools, while Copperbelt had the highest number of high schools.
 The unemployment rate of youth (55%) and general unemployment rate (32%) was the highest in Copperbelt province, while Eastern had the lowest unemployment rate of 6 per cent.
 AIDS death was maximum in Copperbelt with 26,799 recorded deaths in 2010, while it was lowest in North-Western with 2,859 recorded deaths.
 Lusaka Province had the most doctors and fewest malaria related incidents, while North-Western has the lowest number of doctors.